Network Monitor

 Capture Timeline

-The Capture Timeline table lists all snapshots in order.
-Clicking any row opens the Snapshot Detail modal, which contains four tabs:
+Clicking any snapshot row opens the Snapshot Detail modal, which contains five tabs:

 • Network Diagram — topology graph for that snapshot with change highlights overlaid.
 Navigate between snapshots with the prev/next arrows or dropdown; use ← → arrow keys as a shortcut.